Sukaphaa: Journey into Assam

-Sukaphaa left Mong Mao in 1215.
+The following route and dates belong to the conventional Buranji-based reconstruction.
+In this account, Sukaphaa left Mong Mao in 1215.
 He was accompanied by three queens, two sons and a daughter; chiefs from five other dependent Mongs; members of the priestly class and soldiers—a total contingent of 9,000.
 Some commoners are recorded as having joined this core group on the way.
+The migrating group also expanded by capturing people along the route; according to Saikia, these captives included Chutia, Morans and Barahis.
 Sukaphaa had with him 300 horses fitted with saddles and bridles and two elephants.
 Heavy arms were transported along a different route.
 Sukaphaa followed an older known route from Yunnan to Assam that passed through Myitkyina, Mogaung and the upper Irrawaddy River valley.
-On his way he stopped at various places and crossed the Khamjang River to reach the Nangyang lake in 1227.
+On his way, he stopped at various places and crossed the Khamjang River to reach the Nangyang lake in 1227.
 Here he subjugated the Nagas very ferociously and established a Mong.
+According to the Buranjis, Sukaphaa's passage through the Patkai involved repeated attacks on Naga villages.
+Several villages were forced to surrender or were abandoned after his forces attacked them, while resistant Nagas were subjected to severe exemplary punishments, including being forced to eat the flesh of their own relatives.
+(Note: According to the Satsari Assam Buranji, Sukaphaa's passage through the Patkai involved repeated attacks on Naga villages.
+The second chronicle records that several villages were forced to surrender or were abandoned after his forces attacked them, and states that resistant Nagas were forced to eat the flesh of their own relatives—brothers being given the flesh of brothers and fathers that of sons.
+Edward Gait likewise records that captured Nagas were killed and roasted and their relatives compelled to eat their flesh, after which neighbouring Naga groups submitted.
+According to the Ahom Buranji, after entering the Naga country, Sukaphaa ordered his chiefs to attack a number of Naga villages.
+Several submitted, while others were destroyed or gave battle.
+The chronicle records that many Nagas were killed or captured and that some captives were cut to pieces and their flesh cooked; Sukaphaa then compelled a younger brother to eat the flesh of his elder brother and a father that of his son.
+It adds that the inhabitants of neighbouring villages, frightened by this treatment, subsequently submitted.)
 He left one Kan-Khrang-Mong there to guard the passage back, and proceeded to cross the Patkai hills at the Pangsau pass and reached Namrup (in the Brahmaputra Valley) in December 1228.
-The journey, from Mong Mao to Namrup thus took Sukaphaa about thirteen years and the year he reached Namrup is considered as the year the Ahom kingdom was established.
+In this reconstruction, the journey from Mong Mao to Namrup took about thirteen years, and 1228 is treated as the year in which the Ahom kingdom was established.